zephir-lang/documentation/docs/language.md

----
-layout: default
-language: 'en'
-version: '0.12'
----

 # Basic Syntax

-In this chapter, we'll discuss the organization of files and namespaces, variable declarations, miscellaneous syntax conventions, and a few other general concepts.
+In this section, we'll delve into the fundamental aspects of Zephir's syntax, covering topics such as file and namespace organization, variable declarations, syntax conventions, and other essential concepts.

 ## Organizing Code in Files and Namespaces
-In PHP, you can place code in any file, without a specific structure.
-In Zephir, every file must contain a class (and just one class).
-Every class must have a namespace, and the directory structure must match the names of the classes and namespaces used.
-(This is similar to PSR-4 autoloading conventions, except it's enforced by the language itself.)

-For example, given the following structure, the classes in each file must be:
+Zephir introduces a structured approach to code organization.
+Each file should contain only one class, and every class must be within a namespace.
+The directory structure aligns with class and namespace names, similar to PSR-4 autoloading conventions.

+For example:

 ```bash
 mylibrary/